filamentphp/filamentphp.com/content/articles/diogogpinto-filament-themes-full-guide.md

 php artisan vendor:publish --tag=filament-panels-views
 ```

-Now, inside your `resources/views/vendor/filament-panels` folder are a bunch of files - these are the original view files you can (but shouldn't) customize.
+Now, you will find a bunch of files inside your `resources/views/vendor/filament-panels` folder.
+These are the original view files you can (but shouldn't) customize.

 ![Vendor Files](/images/content/articles/diogogpinto-filament-themes-full-guide/vendor-publish.webp)